-Under delegation, one agent, say agent $\alpha$ , becomes the "superior" of the other agent, say agent $\beta$ .
-In this structure, agent $\beta$ first reports his efficiency to agent $\alpha$ , who in turn reports the aggregate efficiency to the principal.
-Since the authority to process the aggregate information is shifted from the principal to agent $\alpha$ , the principal faces a loss of control.
+Under delegation, one agent, say agent α , becomes the "superior" of the other agent, say agent β .
+In this structure, agent β first reports his efficiency to agent α , who in turn reports the aggregate efficiency to the principal.
+Since the authority to process the aggregate information is shifted from the principal to agent α , the principal faces a loss of control.
 As a result, the principal must concede larger information rent to this agent.
 In order to reduce this larger information rent, the principal increases the downward distortions in the optimal project size.
-There is a gain, however, from the loss of control-a fully separating outcome is restored, implying that the principal can utilize the organization's information more effectively under delegation than under centralization.
+There is a gain, however, from the loss of control-there is no tension between the principal's and the agents' manipulation incentives.
+As a result, a fully separating outcome is restored, implying that the principal can utilize the organization's information more effectively under delegation than under centralization.

-Comparing the two structures, we show that the likelihood of an efficient agent determines the principal's optimal choice of organizational structure.
-Our result hinges upon such likelihood because it determines distortions in the project size and thereby the tension between the principal's and the agents' manipulating incentives.
+Comparing the two structures, we show that the principal's optimal choice of organizational structure is determined by the likelihood that an agent is efficient.
+Our result hinges upon such likelihood because it determines distortions in the project size and thereby the tension between the principal's and the agents' manipulation incentives.
 When the agents are likely to be inefficient, centralization is the optimal organizational structure.
 By contrast, when the agents are likely to be efficient, the optimal structure is delegation.